 I jerked upright like I was back in Potions and Snape had just called on me to answer a question.
-While the bride-to-be looked at me hopefully, the wedding planner lifted a pencilled brow and said, "I think Boule de Feu over ocean would compliment everyone's skin type."
+While the bride-to-be looked at me hopefully, the wedding planner lifted a pencilled brow and said, "I think Boule de Feu over ocean would complement everyone's skin type."

 "Yeah, well, I think red on blue will make us look like a bunch of grapes."
 The moment the words left my mouth, I wished I could take them back.
 My fellow bridesmaids glared.
 I could hear teeth grinding when Lora asked to see yet another dress.

-Behind me, Amy whispered, "Look at Mum nodding at every word Fuss utters.
+Behind me, Cousin Amy whispered, "Look at Mum nodding at every word Fuss utters.
 She's under that woman's evil sway even more than my sister."

-An hour later, Cousin Rita accidentally stepped on the back of my heel as we left the boutique and headed to a nearby pub.
+An hour later, Rita accidentally stepped on the back of my heel as we left the boutique and headed to a nearby pub.
 "Couldn't hold your tongue, could you?"

 "That's because you just got them and want to show off," joked Amy.